ezstaking/website-content/content/en/pages/about.md

 ## **Our Team**

-Our team is comprised of experienced professionals with a passion for blockchain and staking.
+Our team comprises experienced professionals with a passion for blockchain and staking.
 Our founder, Zakaria Lounes, has over 10 years of experience in the industry and has worked with top companies such as:

 * FNAC Darty
 * Maisons du Monde